 The Chicken

 Boneless chicken works best for even roasting and quick cooking.
-Cut into similar-sized pieces, it stays juicy in the oven and absorbs seasoning well without drying out, which is exactly what makes this sheet pan southwest chicken reliable and flavorful.
+Cut into similar-sized pieces, it stays juicy in the oven and absorbs seasoning well without drying out, which is exactly what makes using a budget-friendly chicken breast reliable and flavorful for this sheet pan southwest chicken.

 The Vegetables and Corn